mohan-chinnappan-n/cli-dx/ai/openai/completion.md

 ```

-Using OpenAI given a prompt, tool will return one or more predicted completions, and can also return the probabilities of alternative tokens at each position.
+U   ** Using OpenAI given a prompt, tool will return one or more predicted completions.
+Also summary of the prompt if summary flag is true **

 USAGE
   $ sfdx mohanc:ai:openai:completion